Skip to main content

 iShares 3-7 Year Treasury Bond ETF (IEI)

-iShares 3-7 Year Treasury Bond ETF (IEI) with AI Score 44/100 (Weak).
-The iShares 3-7 Year Treasury Bond ETF (IEI) aims to mirror the investment performance of an index comprising U. S. Treasury bonds maturing in three to seven years.
-Market cap: 0, Sector: Financial services.
+iShares 3-7 Year Treasury Bond ETF (IEI) trades at $117.11 with AI Score 44/100 (Grade C).
+The iShares 3-7 Year Treasury Bond ETF (IEI) aims to mirror the investment performance of an index comprising U. S. Market cap: $18.50B, Sector: Financial services.

 The iShares 3-7 Year Treasury Bond ETF (IEI) aims to mirror the investment performance of an index comprising U.S. Treasury bonds maturing in three to seven years.
 As a fixed-income ETF, it offers investors exposure to a specific segment of the U.S. Treasury market.